-From jeans to jackets, shirts to skirts, denim is a wardrobe staple.
+From jeans to jackets, and shirts to skirts, denim is a wardrobe staple.
 It’s one of the most durable fabrics, requiring relatively low maintenance.
 But how much do you really know about caring for your denim?
 We’ve debunked common myths and truths to help you fix up your denim knowledge, so that your favourite denim pieces can live life to the full.

 #1: wash after every wash

 MYTH.
 When it comes to washing your denim pieces, less really is more: limiting the number of unnecessary washes you put your denim through will help prolong its life.
 How often you wash it depends on how many times you wear it and what your activity level is like.
 A good rule of thumb is after every 5-10 wears, which translates as once or twice a month.
-We also recommend spot-cleaning and freshening up with regular spritzes of our Finishing Spray, to keep your denim going between spins and avoid a full wash.
+We also recommend spot-cleaning and freshening up with regular spritzes of our Signature Finishing Spray, to keep your denim going between spins and avoid a full wash.

 #2: wash in cool water

 TRUTH.
 To maintain denim’s colour, shape and longevity you should always wash in cold or cool water (20-30°C max) with minimal, gentle detergent.
 This will help protect your denim against both shrinkage and fading.
 Be sure to avoid powdered detergent in particular: it can sometimes create unwanted white markings on heavy fabrics.
 Remember to also check all pockets before loading your machine: soggy half-dissolved tissues are never welcome, and metal items like keys and coins can damage the machine itself.

 #3: pull up your jeans using the belt hooks